Becoming a French Resident: How to Apply for a Carte de Séjour

 When and Where to Apply for Your First Carte De Séjour

 Non-EU citizens that come to France to live, work, or study on a long-stay visa have the opportunity to renew this visa and apply for a Carte de Séjour or Titre de Séjour.
-You can start the application within two months of the end of your long-stay visa and must apply before your visa expires.
+You can start the application from four months before the end of your long-stay visa and must apply between four to two months of your visa expiration date.
 It’s a good idea to make the application sooner rather than later, to leave yourself enough time to acquire all the necessary documents.

 Applying for your Carte de Séjour can be done online here (click ‘Je demande ou renouvelle un titre de séjour’), and you can use the same account which you created when validating your long-stay visa (read more about that here).
 You will also need to attend a meeting or ‘interview’ at your local prefecture.
 The application process is carried out in France; you don’t need to return to your home country.